- This course provides graduate students as well as researchers alike with a solid foundation in qualitative data

 - The course combines theory of qualitative analysis, applied exercises in one’s research and demos in NVivo

-- The course can be taken alone or in conjunction with the advanced course Qualitative Data Analysis II taught on 13-17 July 2020.
+- The course can be taken alone or in conjunction with the advanced course Qualitative Data Analysis II that I will teach on 10-14 July 2023.

 This course assumes no previous knowledge of qualitative data analysis or NVivo, but requires basic understanding of qualitative research.
-Only the basic features of NVivo will be taught.
+Only the basic features of NVivo are taught.